 At the same time, Tugu’s shortcomings are its advantages as well.
 Its relatively remote location, with no restaurants or shops in the neighborhood, is a step away from civilization.
 Those who wish to unplug in a serene tropical corner, without the crowds and noise of Bali (in non-lockdown times, of course), could find Tugu Lombok as a magical hideaway.

-Hotel Tugu Lombok offers a comfortable stay in the exotic nest of Indonesian glorious heritage where one can experience holidays that previously seemed reserved for royalties only.
-With such unwritten promise, guests plan their most important life events here, such as weddings or romantic weekends.
+Hotel Tugu Lombok offers a comfortable stay in the exotic nest of the Indonesian glorious heritage where one can experience holidays that previously seemed reserved for royalties only.
+With such an unwritten promise, guests plan their most important life events here, such as weddings or romantic weekends.
 As possibly the best place to stay in Lombok for a honeymoon, Hotel Tugu Lombok has the potential and an opportunity to answer the demand of luxury-seeking tourists.

 How to get to Lombok?

 Getting to Lombok from Bali is possible by sea.
 Padang Bai harbor is a convenient departure point for travelers coming from Bali mainland (e.g. Ubud).
 Serangan better fits those coming from the island’s south (Denpasar), while travelers from northern Bali could check connections from Amed.